Church in the Present Tense

 Where to Purchase

-Much has been written by practitioners advocating the emerging church, but confusion about the nature and beliefs of those who identify with the phenomenon still exists.
-Now that the movement has aged somewhat, a more rigorous, scholarly analysis is needed.
-In this volume four influential authors, each an expert in his field, look at the emerging church through the lens of four areas where its postmodern sensibilities are readily on display--philosophy, theology, worship, and Bible and doctrine.
-This sympathetic yet critical assessment examines the roots of the movement and the impact that it has had and is having on wider traditions.
-The book includes a 60-minute companion DVD that provides a background introduction to the emerging church and video clips of alternative worship services.
-The DVD also contains interviews with emerging church leaders and observers including Brian McLaren and Rowan Williams.
+Much has been written by practitioners advocating the emerging church phenomenon, but confusion about the nature and beliefs of those who identify with the emerging church still exists.
+Now that the movement has aged a bit, the time has come for a more rigorous, scholarly analysis.
+Here four influential authors, each an expert in his field, discuss important cultural, theological, philosophical, and biblical underpinnings and implications of the emerging church movement.
+Their sympathetic yet critical assessment helps readers better understand the roots of the movement and the impact that it has had and is having on wider traditions.

 "This is the most complete, detailed, critically sympathetic, and totally remarkable overview I have yet seen of where Emergence Christianity presently is and appears to be going.
 McKnight's two essays alone are worth the price of admission."--Phyllis Tickle, author, The Great Emergence